Noah-F08/test.github.io/organizations.md

 </div>

 ### How You Can Help
 You don’t have to be a marine biologist to make a difference.
-Start by supporting one of these groups — even a small donation, a social media share, or volunteering your time can have a real impact.
+Start by supporting one of these groups.
+Even a small donation, a social media share, or volunteering your time can have a real impact.

 > “The greatest threats for sharks are all man-made … The good point is that we humans are also in a position to do something about it!” — [SHARKPROJECT](https://www.sharkproject.org/en/donate-help/)